gobelins-axis/axis-api/README.md

 ```

 **NB**
 It's important to note that you will not be able to push any data to the database when running the game on your own machine, only the axis machine has the rights to push scores data.
-But on your machine we simmly use localStorage api to store scores.
+But on your machine we simply use localStorage api to store scores.
 You don't have to do anything different.

 ### Virtual Keyboard

 So you can now store your users scores but how will they type their usernames?

-You can use our virtual keyboard:
+You can use our virtual keyboard :

 ```js
 const input = document.querySelector("input");